Ayush-Barasker/Ayush-Barasker/README.md

 - 👯 I’m looking to collaborate on **Projects in domain of Machine Learning & Web development**

-- 💬 Ask me about **Programming languages, Front end development, Machine Learning**
+- 💬 Ask me about **Programming languages, Front end development, Machine Learning, Technology Stuff**

 - 📫 How to reach me **ayushbarasker.official@gmail.com**